Executive Committee

 Deo Falzon

-Dr Deo Falzon is an associate at Fenech & Fenech Advocates within the TMT department.
+Dr Deo Falzon is a Senior Associate at Fenech & Fenech Advocates within the TMT department.
 He holds a Master of Laws (LL.M.) in International Intellectual Property from the University of London and the ISO accredited CIPP/E and CIPM certifications from the International Association of Privacy Professionals.
+He has been on the MITLA board since 2019 and is also an elected council member of the Bar Association in Malta, The Chamber of Advocates.

 In previous years Deo was widely involved in student activism and was President and Vice-President of ELSA (Malta).